Updated January 30, 2018 | Adopted by the Board of Directors March 28, 2018

 Anti-kickback and False Claims Issues

 Both federal and state laws specifically prohibit any form of kickback, bribe or rebate made directly or indirectly, overtly or covertly, in cash or in kind to induce purchase, recommendation to purchase or referral of any kind or goods or services paid for by Federal, State, or Local Programs.
 The term “kickback” as defined in these statutes means the giving of remuneration, which is interpreted under the law as anything of value.
 Under the federal law, the offense is classified as a felony and is punishable by fines and imprisonment.
 Federal and State “anti-referral” laws impose substantial penalties relative to billing for services referred by anyone who has a contractual or business relationship with Gateway.
 It is an individual’s responsibility to be familiar with these statutes and assure that all activities are conducted in such a manner that no question may arise as to whether any of these laws have been violated.
 Any questions concerning these statutes or any business arrangement subject to anti-kickback or anti-referral laws must be directed to the Chief Quality and Compliance Officer.
-No employee, officer, nor director who in good faith reports a suspected violation shall suffer harassment, retaliation, intimidation or adverse employment consequences as per the False Claims Act qui tam provisions.
+No employee, board member or affiliate who in good faith reports a suspected violation shall suffer harassment, retaliation, intimidation or adverse employment consequences as per the False Claims Act qui tam provisions.

 The laws prohibit accepting a kickback.
 In addition, there are laws that prohibit the filing of false claims.
 As this is a highly complex area of the law, this policy cannot list all situations in which the ant-kickback or false claims laws may apply.
 Therefore, employees must take special care in this area and promptly refer the question to their supervisor, or the Chief Quality and Compliance Officer if appropriate.